rome/tools/packages/@romejs/js-parser/test-fixtures/core/categorized/filename-specified/input.test.md

 	}
 	comments: Array [
 		CommentLine {
-			id: '0'
+			id: "0"
-			value: ' This comment should have a filename prop attached to loc'
+			value: " This comment should have a filename prop attached to loc"
 			loc: Object {
-				filename: 'input.js'
+				filename: "input.js"
 				end: Object {
 					column: 59
 					index: 59